Delivering on the new CAP objectives

 Based on an analysis of their agricultural sector and rural areas, the recommendations aim to ensure:

-- The achievement of the nine specific CAP objectives, touching upon environmental, social and economic challenges and a cross-cutting objective on knowledge and innovation.
+- The achievement of the ten specific CAP objectives, touching upon environmental, social and economic challenges, as well as a cross-cutting objective on knowledge and innovation.

-- The compliance with Green Deal ambitions and more specifically six Farm to Fork and biodiversity strategy targets.
+- The contribution to the Green Deal ambitions and more specifically six Farm to Fork and biodiversity strategy targets.
 These are quantified EU level targets on the use and risk of pesticides, sales of antimicrobials, nutrient loss, area under organic farming, high diversity landscape features and access to fast broadband internet.
 The Commission asks EU countries to determine specific national values for these targets and align their CAP strategic plans to them.